Car hires

 • use the car hire excess cover in a travel insurance policy

-• buy a standalone car hire excess insurance policy from a different insurer.
+• buy a standalone car hire excess insurance policy from a specialist insurer.

 If you’re hiring a car for a week, these are both cheaper alternatives to the excess waiver offered by the car hire company.
 Standalone policies also often have fewer exclusions.